panshuljindal/eloquent-ai-frontend/README.md

 - API not reachable → set `REACT_APP_API_BASE` or start backend
 - CORS errors → allow `http://localhost:3000` on the backend (and credentials if needed)
 - Dev server port in use → `PORT=3001 npm start`
+- WebSocket 101/upgrade issues → ensure your reverse proxy forwards `Upgrade`/`Connection` headers and allows `wss` to your backend
+- SSE not streaming → return `Content-Type: text/event-stream` and flush data in `data:` frames separated by blank lines